 Alcohol in mouthwash may increase the risk of certain cancers

-Smoking with alcohol consumption significantly increase the risk of these cancers.
-Up to 30 times.
+Smoking with alcohol consumption increases the risk of these cancers by up to 30 times.

 So, smokers better avoid mouthwashes containing alcohol.

 The often use of mouthwash may be dangerous

 Furthermore, mouthwash seems to inhibit the conversion of nitrate to nitric oxide.

 When we eat foods rich in nitrite, such as parsley, cabbage, arugula or beetroots, oral microbiome converts it to nitric oxide.
 But, mouthwash kills “good” and “bad” microbes, diminishing the amounts of nitric oxide in the body!

 In fact, using mouthwash twice a day has detrimental effects on beneficial oral microbiome and eventually on nitric oxide synthesis!